In Padel Arena (Rouen), this weekend it was padel tournament with including a pair of Laval and another mix of a Laval player and a Parisian.

 You had to be a visitor to go to the final

-The entry ticket to be a finalist at the Arena tournament was anything but local.
-However, there were some armed pairs but not enough to make the visiting pairs bend.
+The entrance ticket to be a finalist in the Arena tournament was anything but local.
+However, there were a few armed pairs but not enough to bend the visiting pairs.